puppetlabs/puppetlabs-apache/README.md

 Sets the amount of time the server will wait for subsequent requests on a persistent connection.
 Defaults to '15'.

+#####`keepalive_request`

+The maximum number of requests to allow # during a persistent connection.

+#####`hostname_lookups`

+Enable DNS request to journalize the hostnames.
+[HostnameLookups](https://httpd.apache.org/docs/current/en/mod/core.html#hostnamelookups).
+Valid values are 'On', 'Off', 'Double'

+#####`start_servers`

+The [StartServers](https://httpd.apache.org/docs/current/en/mod/mpm_common.html#startservers) directive sets the number of child server processes created on startup.

+#####`server_limit`

+For the prefork MPM, this [directive](http://httpd.apache.org/docs/current/en/mod/mpm_common.html#serverlimit) sets the maximum configured value for MaxRequestWorkers for the lifetime of the Apache httpd process.
+For the worker MPM, this directive in combination with ThreadLimit sets the maximum configured value for MaxRequestWorkers for the lifetime of the Apache httpd process.

+#####`max_clients`

+The MaxClients [directive](http://httpd.apache.org/docs/2.0/fr/mod/mpm_common.html#maxclients) sets the limit on the number of simultaneous requests that will be served

+#####`max_request_per_child`

+The MaxRequestsPerChild [directive](http://httpd.apache.org/docs/2.0/fr/mod/mpm_common.html#maxrequestsperchild) sets the limit on the number of requests that an individual child server process will handle.
+After MaxRequestsPerChild requests, the child process will die.
+If MaxRequestsPerChild is 0, then the process will never expire.

 #####`log_level`

 Changes the verbosity level of the error log.
 Defaults to 'warn'.
 Valid values are 'emerg', 'alert', 'crit', 'error', 'warn', 'notice', 'info', or 'debug'.